MicrosoftDocs/power-pages-docs/power-pages-docs/templates/sap-supplier.md

     - DanaMartens
 ---

-# SAP supplier enterprise template
+# SAP Supplier Self Service template

-Use the SAP supplier self-service site template for Power Pages to empower your suppliers with self-service capabilities, enabling them to manage their vendors, orders, and invoices efficiently.
+Use the SAP Supplier Self Service template for Power Pages to empower your suppliers with self-service capabilities, enabling them to manage their vendors, orders, and invoices efficiently.

 ## Overview